 Choose an edition of SQL Server: 1) Evaluation (free, no production use rights, 180-day limit) 2) Developer (free, no production use rights) 3) Express (free) 4) Web (PAID) 5) Standard (PAID) 6) Enterprise (PAID) 7) Enterprise Core (PAID) 8) I bought a license through a retail sales channel and have a product key to enter

 Type in the password.

-Note: the password here must contain CAPITAL letters, small letters, numbers and other (non-alphanumeric) symbols, although the system doesn’t say it clearly.
-8 characters is the minimal length for the password.
+Note: the password here must contain CAPITAL letters, small letters, numbers, and other (non-alphanumeric) symbols, although the system doesn’t say it clearly.
+8 characters are the minimum length for the password.

 Now the connection to the SQL server on Ubuntu should work.